McKratt/solid-violations-examples/README.md

 See [**SRPViolationTest**](src/test/java/net/bakaar/solidviolation/srp/SRPViolationTest.java) for details

 <u>Note :</u> Probably the most difficult violation to find and demonstrate by test, because if you do your tests right you respect the SRP...
 So sorry for the really bad code here, but it is the point.

+### Open Closed Principle (OCP)

+> You class should be open for extension but close for modification

+The example here is inspired from the book *"Agile Software Development : Principles, Patterns and Practices"* of Robert C. Martin.

+No Idea how to materialize this violation through tests.
+But you can look at the [**ShapeDrawer**](src/main/java/net/bakaar/solidviolation/ocp/ShapeDrawer.java) and his method **drawAllShapes()**.
+It is not possible to add a new shape without modifying this method.

 ### Liskov Substition Principle (LSP)